khristinakokolus/analysis_snp/README.md

 ## Description

-The main idea of our project is to analyse the mutations of the given RNA sequence and compare minimum free energy of the initial RNA sequence and mutated one.
+The main idea of our project is to analyse the mutations of the given RNA sequence and compare minimum free energy of the initial RNA sequence and mutated one using RNAfold tool from [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/).
 This helps to understand how the secondary structure of the protein can change due to changes in RNA sequences.
 In addition to this, it can have a different affect on the properties of the protein that changes.